What is the Cost of Living in Berlin: Includes Monthly Expense Breakdown for 2024

 In order to keep our monthly costs low, we opt to cook most of our meals at home.
 Not only is dining in cheaper than eating out, it’s also healthier as you control what goes into your food.

-Choosing the right health insurance in a country you know very little about sounds daunting.
-Knowing which health insurance company is the best in Germany is important if you don’t want the fuss of reading through pages and pages of policy documents.
+Navigating health insurance in a country you know very little about can feel overwhelming.
+That’s why knowing which is the best health insurance provider in Germany is key to avoid the hassle of sifting through pages and pages of policy documents.

-Bonus Tip: Keen to get public medical insurance in Germany but not so keen on signing policy documents or speaking to customer service in German?
+💡Bonus Tip: Keen to get public medical insurance in Germany but not so keen on signing policy documents or speaking to customer service in German?
 Don’t worry!
 Get your public health insurance in Germany with TK, AOK, BARMER or DAK via Feather Insurance.
-Not only does Feather Insurance offer free advice on which health insurance will suit you best.
-But you’ll also get all policy documents and customer advice you need in English.
+Not only does Feather Insurance offer free advice on which health insurance will suit you best, you’ll also get all policy documents and customer advice you need in English.

-Mawista offers different plans which cover an array of insurance benefits.
-But unlike TK, you’ll have to pay for your medical treatment first and then send the invoice to Mawista for reimbursement.
+Mawista offers a variety of plans that cover a wide range of insurance benefits.
+But unlike TK, you’ll need to pay for your medical treatment upfront and then submit the invoice to Mawista for reimbursement.

-Mawista is not as comprehensive as TK but covers all the essentials.
+Mawista is not as comprehensive as TK, but covers all the essentials.
 It’s also a great option if you want good basic health care while reducing your cost of living in Berlin.
+But if you’re looking for more extensive coverage, Expat Health Insurance is a great alternative.

-Bonus Tip: Expat Health Insurance is the cheapest medical insurance you can get as a new expat moving to Germany.
+💡Bonus Tip: Expat Health Insurance is one of the cheapest medical insurance you can get as a new expat moving to Germany.
 And the best part is that it’s accepted for first time visa or residence permit applications.
-Get a quote for expat health insurance with Feather Insurance to find out more.
+Get a quote for Expat Health Insurance with Feather Insurance to find out more.

 Save Me For Later